wavefrontHQ/wavefront-spring-boot/README.md

 Next, follow the steps under [**Maven**](#maven-install) or [**Gradle**](#gradle-install) to add the Wavefront Spring Boot BOM.

-> **Note**: The Wavefront for Spring Boot dependency needs to be compatible with the Spring Boot release version.
-See [System Requirements](https://docs.wavefront.com/wavefront_springboot3.html#versionCompatibility) to get the correct dependency version.

 #### Maven <a name="maven-install"></a>

 Follow these steps: